How we calculate our product ratings

 How we formed our core criteria

-We currently look at three product sectors - car insurance, home insurance (buildings and contents) and travel insurance.
+We currently look at five, product sectors - car insurance, home insurance (buildings and contents), travel insurance, over 50s life insurance, and prepaid funeral plans.
 We'll be adding banking sectors, as well as more insurance sectors over the next 18 months.

 We started our ratings process by compiling a comprehensive list of all product features for every product in the sectors we are analysing.
 We did this by analysing policy documents, and by mystery shopping.
 Unlike other ratings providers, we do not rely on information provided by companies, as this can be open to manipulation.